We believe a great education begins and ends with great teachers, which is why Carroll Education Foundation is committed to supporting teachers.

 - Classes in Technology, Journalism, Debate, Statistics, Calculus, Biology II, Chemistry II, Creative Writing, Fine Arts

 - All Sports Programs

 Beginning in 2002, Carroll ISD became a Chapter 41 (wealthy) school district.
 In the state of Texas, wealthy school districts are required to send a portion of locally generated funds from the district to the state’s general fund and other less-wealthy districts.

 We anticipate that the state will recapture approximately $29 million in revenue this school year alone.
 That is 24% of your local tax dollars that will never make it to your child’s classroom and this amount is only growing over time.

 This leaves a substantial funding gap that jeopardizes critical teacher and educator positions that enable targeted instruction in core subjects and advanced course and elective offerings, as well as intervention resources to keep students on track.

 You can help TODAY.

-The foundation was created over 20 years ago to protect the tradition of excellence in Carroll ISD schools, despite budget shortfalls.
+The foundation was created 25 years ago to protect the tradition of excellence in Carroll ISD schools, despite budget shortfalls.
 Your donation to the foundation ensures a higher quality of teaching and learning at every school and for every child in Carroll ISD.
 Every $50,000 we raise will fund one teacher.

 Please join our effort today.